 Where, physically and logically, is the data?
 Having an understanding of the geographical and network locations of the data source will be very helpful when it comes to actually implementing the data intake procedures.
 If you have identified that a source is in a Colorado data center but your collection and analytics engine is in the Detroit data center, you know that there are potential availability, capacity and latency issues you may need to deal with when building out and maintaining your intake and analytics engine.
 Ideally, this information will be obtained from your existing asset management system, since your security analytics inventory should—ideally—be a reference source, not the authoritative source.

 What is the expected volume (how much) and velocity (rate of transmission/expected consumption) of the data?
 You may say you want real-time access to your organization’s firewall logs but that access will do little good if your processing engines are not capable of digesting that fire hose of information.
 Thankfully, it’s fairly straightforward to measure and estimate the volume/velocity of the data flow and design an appropriate intake configuration.
-Skipping this step may end up with you only retrieving only one out of every four events and missing potentially critical data elements or worse, launching your own denial of service (DoS) attack on your logging and processing servers.
+Skipping this step may end up with you only retrieving only one out of every four events and missing potentially critical data elements or worse, launching your own denial of service (DoS) attack on your intake and processing servers.

-This foundational catalog can provide fertile ground for formulating insightful research questions or identifying elements to track for your metrics program.
-Even if the question is you’ll need to start collecting real data to start to answer those questions and generate those reports.
+This foundational catalog can provide fertile ground for formulating insightful research questions, identifying elements to track for your metrics program or aiding in incident response activities.
+Whether you’re asking a question only once or generating a weekly report, you’ll need to start collecting real data to process.

 Building Your Data Intake And Analytics Engine

 Now that you have an idea of the data sources that are available and at least an initial estimate at which ones you’ll be using, it’s time to build the supporting collection and processing systems.
-If you think of the data as fuel, your goal here is to design the most efficient way to get that fuel into your tank for storage and engine for processing.
+If you think of the data as fuel, your goal here is to design the most efficient way to get that fuel into your tank for storage, and engine for processing.
 This will not be a one-time event as you will always be incorporating and potentially retiring data sources and developing new ways of crunching the data.
 Figure 3-1 provides a conceptual overview of this data flow.

-Figure 3.1: High Level Overview Of Data Intake/Processing Flow [f03##.eps]
+Figure 3-1: High Level Overview Of Data Intake/Processing Flow [f0301.eps]

 Keeping the intake process as straightforward as possible should be your primary goal as that will make it much easier to diagnose and fix issues as they crop up and will also simplify what mechanisms you need to put into place to get at this data for analysis.
+This is a good spot to reiterate that the intent of the intake engine is not to be your sole logging aggregator or security information and event management system (SIEM).
+It will, at times, be pulling in similar types of streams/data, but it will also—potentially—be pulling in data from any SIEM or logging environment you have.
+Some of the architectural concepts may seem familiar to those who have already architected a SIEM or centralized logging environment, but there are unique qualities that make it more geared to experimental analytics.